kevaleb/marthamadeit/_products/cross-front-boundless-dress.md

     measurement_description:
 ---

 Your New Favorite Dress!
 This Cross Front Dress is extremely nursing friendly but also so on trend!
 With an empire waist that flatters all body types!
-Choose any Shirt Length and Sleeve length!&nbsp;
+Choose any Shirt Length and Sleeve length!
+Semi Fitted through the bust with an Elastic Waist and You Choose your Skirt Style!